Hank Lauricella

-Francis Edward Lauricella, known as Hank Lauricella (October 9, 1930 – March 25, 2014), was a real estate developer from suburban New Orleans, Louisiana, a college football legend, and a member of both houses of the Louisiana State Legislature.
+Francis Edward Lauricella, known as Hank Lauricella (October 9, 1930 – March 25, 2014), was an American real estate developer from suburban New Orleans, Louisiana, a college football player, and a member of both houses of the Louisiana State Legislature.

-High school career
+Early life

 Lauricella was a star at Holy Cross High School in New Orleans, Louisiana.
 His team there won the city championship in 1947, using the single wing offense.